 Table of Contents

 A meal can be daunting when planning a party, especially one around the holidays.
-Often I overthink a menu and try to make it overly impressive and memorable.
-The more I entertain, I realize good food, no matter how complicated, is memorable.
-Guests will always remember a fun evening with good, homemade food.
+Often, I overthink a menu and try to make it overly impressive and memorable.
+The more I entertain, the more I realize good food, no matter how complicated, is memorable.
+Guests will never forget a fun evening with good, homemade food.

 To keep my stress level under control this season, I’m switching up my Christmas party and making a slow cooker soup!
 What could be easier than dumping the ingredients together, turning it on, and walking away?
-This turkey soup has festive smoky flavors, cozy sweet potatoes, and brights pops of kale!
+This turkey soup has festive, smoky flavors, cozy sweet potatoes, and bright pops of kale!

 Slow Cooker Turkey, Sweet Potato & Kale Soup